kristenannapurna/secrets-of-a-javascript-ninja/02-building-the-page-at-runtime.md

 ### Exercises (Hover to see my answer!)

-1.  <abbr title="Parsing HTML/Building the DOM and Executing JavaScript Code.">What are the two phases of the lifecycle of a client side web application?</abbr>
+1.  <a title="Parsing HTML/Building the DOM and Executing JavaScript Code.">What are the two phases of the lifecycle of a client side web application?</a>

-2.  <abbr title="You can register multiple function handlers to the same event if you use the addEventListener method.">What is the main advantage of using the `addEventListener` method to register an event handler versus assigning a handler to a specific element property?</abbr>
+2.  <a title="You can register multiple function handlers to the same event if you use the addEventListener method.">What is the main advantage of using the `addEventListener` method to register an event handler versus assigning a handler to a specific element property?</a>

-3.  <abbr title="Only one event can be processed at a time.">How many events can be processed at once?<abbr>
+3.  <a title="Only one event can be processed at a time.">How many events can be processed at once?<a>

-4.  <abbr title = "The events are processed in the order that the broswer detects them.">In waht order are events from the event queue processed? </abbr>
+4.  <a title = "The events are processed in the order that the broswer detects them.">In waht order are events from the event queue processed? </a>

 ## Bonus Content